 Day Three — White Sands National Monument

-Some of the most diverse landscape of New Mexico lies before us.
-The Rio Grande cuts a wide green path of tall trees and fertile fields through the Mesilla Valley and leads us to White Sands National Monument.
+The Rio Grande cuts a wide path through the Mesilla Valley and leads us to White Sands National Monument.
 This awesome expanse of snow-white gypsum sand dunes covers 275 square miles.
 We travel the 16-mile Dunes Drive before coming to the picturesque town of Las Cruces.

 Day Four — Explore Las Cruces

 Set against the majestic spires of the Organ Mountains, Las Cruces is a crossroads of Hispanic, Indian and American cultures.
-At the New Mexico Farm and Ranch Heritage Museum, we climb aboard specially designed trams and learn the history of New Mexico’s farming and ranching through both indoor and outdoor exhibits, live animals and demonstrations.
-Our included lunch is in Old Mesilla where you can explore the beautiful plaza and see over 400 years of its past come to life through traditional architecture.
+At the New Mexico Farm and Ranch Heritage Museum, we climb aboard trams and learn the history of New Mexico’s farming and ranching through both indoor and outdoor exhibits, live animals and demonstrations.
+Lunch is included in Old Mesilla where you can explore the beautiful plaza and see over 400 years of its past come to life.